imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 		}
 	}

+In this example the adapter injects the Imixs ModelService to ask for available model versions.

 ## Exception Handling

-An adapter can also interrupt the processing phase by throwing an AdapterException.
+An adapter can also interrupt the processing phase by throwing an _AdapterException_.
 For example in case of a communication error.

 See the following example handling a jax-rs client communication: